 Monitoring IAQ during COVID-19

-Many countries across the globe have come together to create standards, enforce monitoring, and further implement the use of CO2 sensors and devices as a means for improving indoor air quality.
+Many countries and organizations across the globe have been coming together in the last decade to create standards, enforce monitoring, and further implement the use of CO2 sensors and devices as a means for improving indoor air quality.

 CO2 monitoring has become an even greater focus during the pandemic because understanding CO2 levels can help prevent air-borne illnesses like COVID from traveling throughout indoor environments.